thalesantonioli/auth-api/README.md

 Please, get in contact within the group to get all the secrets utilized in the project.
 (as a matter of security, those values won't be commited)

+### Notes:

-Notes: The simple email service (SES) does not allow sending email to real receivers without validating the domain, as a security mechanism to avoid spamming
+- The simple email service (SES) does not allow sending email to real receivers without validating the domain, as a security mechanism to avoid spamming
+- The [lambda](https://github.com/simalexan/api-lambda-send-email-ses) configured to send emails were not developed by the team, you can find the code in here, however, locally, you can find the OTP code into the application logs to proceed with the login.